Repurposing Pre-trained Video Diffusion Models for Event-based Video Interpolation: Experimental Results

 To robustly evaluate the generalized frame interpolation performance of our approach, we select several real-world event camera datasets.
 The BS-ERGB dataset \cite{tulyakov2021time}, the most cited for EVFI, provides aligned RGB and event video with large motion between frames, mainly featuring static cameras capturing dynamic objects.
 The HQF dataset \cite{stoffregen2020reducing} includes grayscale video aligned with events, with more sequences involving a moving event camera.

-In addition to existing datasets, we include our self-collected Clear-Motion test sequences, which provide aligned RGB frames and events, capturing previously unseen large, distinct object motions between frames.
-This addition expands the range of scenarios covered beyond existing datasets, with details provided in the Supplementary Material.
+In addition to existing datasets, we include our self-collected Clear-Motion test sequences, capturing both object and camera motion.
+Detailed information is provided in the Supplementary Material.
+Clear-Motion is a self-collected dataset used solely for testing, eliminating the possibility of data leakage.
+This makes it ideal for robustly evaluating the zero-shot generalization performance of all models.
 The pre-trained video diffusion model we used is Stable Video Diffusion \cite{blattmann2023stable} for 14-frame image-to-video generation.
-We trained our model with an effective batch size of 64, using a batch size of 4 per GPU and a gradient accumulation factor of 16.
-Training was conducted solely on the BS-ERGB dataset, and the model was tested on other unseen datasets without fine-tuning.
-All training was performed on 4 NVIDIA RTX A6000 GPUs, each with 50GB of memory.
+We provide detailed training information in the supplementary material.